harshagelivi/ingedit/README.md

 Copy apl.lang and spl.lang into $HOME/.local/share/gtksourceview-3.0/language-specs/

-Now open your terminal and cd into $HOME/.local/share/ and run the belo command:
+Now open your terminal and cd into $HOME/.local/share/ and run the below command:

 	update-mime-database mime